 When residents play the game, they are triggered to solve all kinds of problems around the extreme weather conditions in their street, just like in the escape room.
 The mission in the game is to maximize the sponge effect of their habitat - their home, garden, street and neighbourhood.
 By sponging up their neighbourhood, residents also ensure that sufficient water and cooling options become available in times of heat and drought.
 As a resident, you thereby depend on your neighbours.
-To score high in the contest for the design for a neighbourhood square or other parts of public space you have to work together with others in the street and neighbourhood.
-The design for this serious game is now being developed within the CATCH project as well.
+To score high in the contest for the design for a neighbourhood square or other parts of public space you have to collect likes on Social Media.

-A special aspect of SIM Zwolle is that the design includes how the input of residents during the game can "feed" the digital twin city with relevant data.
+A special wish of the Garden Battle is that the design includes how the input of residents during the game can "feed" the digital twin city with relevant data.
 Can we design the game in such a way that residents measure and enter their own data in the virtual city?
 That can be anything, nitrogen in the air, height of thresholds and ridge heights of roofs, the amount of water in cellars and on the street, etc. With this form of Citizen Science, a more complete picture of Zwolle can be created so that more effective policy can be developed.
 This serious game can therefore be very relevant for the future, also for other municipalities and governments.
 In this first version of the Garden Battle and this Campaign we collected data on the designs of the residents gardens at the start of the game, the changes at the end of the Campaign and their climate adaptive dream garden.

 Collaboration with Climate Campus